Who is accessing The Orange Door network for assistance?

 The Orange Door network is welcoming to people of any age, gender, ability, sex, sexuality, ethnicity, culture or religion.
 People from diverse communities are offered safe service responses through The Orange Door network where their cultural and religious and other preferences and specific needs are respected.

-The Inclusion Action Plan outlines a series of baseline actions aimed at achieving inclusion through the physical environment, leadership, communication, training, and connection.
-In addition to this, as part of the Inclusion Action Plan, and to support the frontline workforce in The Orange Door network, a range of capacity development initiatives are being planned and conducted across the network.
-These initiatives include building and embedding culturally responsive practice, supporting the workforce to engage with language and translation services and a pilot training and mentoring program to support LGBTIQA+ understanding and capacity across The Orange Door network.
-Following these initiatives, further work will be undertaken to replicate and scale-up effective elements of the training.
+In addition, a range of capacity development initiatives for frontline workers have been planned and conducted across the network.
+These initiatives include building and embedding culturally responsive practice, trialling deaf awareness and cultural competency training, supporting the workforce to engage with language and translation services and a pilot mentoring program to support LGBTIQA+ understanding and capacity across The Orange Door network.

 Supporting Aboriginal self-determination

-In 2019-20, additional state-wide funding was provided to ACCOs enabling them to expand their Orange Door practitioner workforce, increasing from $1.8 million in 2019-20 to $5.4 million in 2020-21 (195.7% increase).
-This contributed towards the employment of additional staff dedicated for the delivery of services to Aboriginal people, and was in addition to other funding associated with the commencement of the two new Orange Door areas over the period.
+State-wide funding provided to ACCOs increased in 2021-22 to enable ACCOs to expand their practitioner workforce in The Orange Door and provide flexible brokerage to Aboriginal clients.
+This contributed towards the employment of additional staff dedicated to the delivery of Aboriginal services in addition to other funding associated with the commencement of seven The Orange Door areas over the period.

 As at June 2021, the following activities had commenced: